STOCKS NEWS EUROPE-UK small caps close up 0.3 percent

-The FTSE Small Cap index closes 0.3 percent higher, while the FTSE 100 index slips 0.1 percent, and the FTSE 250 index drops 0.4 percent.
+The FTSE Small Cap index closes 0.3 percent higher, lagging much stronger gains by the blue chips and the midcaps, ahead 1.8 percent and 1.5 percent respectively.

-Filtronic advances 11.5 percent after the mobile phone network equipment maker says it expects to make a profit for the year ended May 31 on better-than-forecast performance from its broadband business and strong wireless sales.
+Galileo Resources jumps 9.5 percent after the AIM-quoted emerging African exploration company announces an indicated, independent gross resource estimate of 28.93 million tonnes of total rare earth oxides and Yttrium at its Glenover Rare Earths Joint Venture project, in the Limpopo Province of South Africa.

-"Filtronic has pulled it out of the bag.
-We had expected a 1 million pound loss, as revenue whizzed passed our forecast," says Panmure Gordon analyst George O'Connor, who rates the stock a "buy".
+Renold falls 9.9 percent after the supplier of industrial chains and related power transmission products gives a mixed outlook in its latest trading update.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net